Code-Institute-Submissions/the-shamans-cat/README.md

 #### **The design goals of the website are that:**

 * the site is developed using the mobile-first approach to ensure users on all devices have a good user-experience when visiting the site.
 The site has been tested as new elements and formatting have been added, as well as final stage testing, to ensure this is achieved.
 * The navigation is conventional so that novice users can find their way around the site easily.
-So a fixed top navigation bar with logo on the left hand side and menu items aligned to the right.
+So a fixed top navigation bar with logo on the left hand side and menu items aligned to the right, with text reading from left to right.
 A hamburger menu icon on right hand side on devices with small screens.
+* the site is intuitive and user friendly.
 * the site is both engaging and inspiring keeping potential clients on the site.
-****
-?????????????????????????????????????
-* the fonts used
+* For consistency and simplicity there are only two font-families used throughout the site.
+These are both clear and easy to read.
+* Subtle background colours are used with the text to improve its readability.
 * that the site has good quality images and a simplistic uncluttered feel to it, which allows users to easily focus on the content.
 * it informs and educates the site visitor, so they gain a better understanding of shamanism and are hopefully more likely to book a session.
-* the client is not overwhelmed with information yet can find what they need easily from the navigation bar, modal and accordion sections.
+* the client is not overwhelmed with information yet can find what they need easily from the navigation bar, modal, collapse and accordion sections.
-* the site is intuitive and user friendly.
 * the use of colourful visual elements and inspiring articles is directing the potential client to contact the shamanic practitioner.
 * the images help tell the story that is in the articles and any text on the pictures is clear and easy to read.

 ### **Wireframes**

-The wireframes were made using Balsamiq and exported as pdf files and can ve viewed following the links below.
+The wireframes were made using Balsamiq and exported as pdf files and can be viewed following the links* below.

-_**(Please note when opening links below please choose to open in a new browser tab, by right mouse clicking on the link and selecting the option.)**_
+*_(To open wireframes links in a new browser tab, right mouse click on the link and select **Open Link in a New Tab**)_

 * [Home](assets/wireframes/home.pdf)
 * [Shamanic Energy Healing](assets/wireframes/shamanic-energy-healing.pdf)